-This drug screen uses a less invasive collection process involving a simple swab of the mouth.
-However, the drug detection period is shorter than a urine drug screen.
-For example, the window of detection for THC in the saliva is only 7-21 hours.
+This drug test uses a less invasive collection process involving a swab of the mouth.
+However, the drug detection period is shorter than a urine drug screen test.
+For example, the window of detection for THC in saliva is only 7-21 hours.
 The substances tested for during a saliva drug screen include: marijuana, cocaine, opiates, alcohol, amphetamine, methamphetamine, (including ecstasy), and PCP.

 A strand of hair acts as a timeline of a person’s substance intake history.
-Someone could have used marijuana months ago, yet through hair testing, the substance would still be detected.
+Someone could have used marijuana months ago, yet through hair drug testing, the substance would still be detected.
 This is because the metabolites left behind by drug use are left in the blood, filtered through the blood vessels in the scalp, and permanently stay within the hair follicle.
-Although not a popular form of testing due to the high price tag (ranging around $100 per test), it’s useful as a backup to urine testing in certain situations.
+Although not a popular form of drug screening due to the high price tag (ranging around $100 per test), it can act as a backup to urine testing in certain situations.
 The substances tested include: amphetamines, opiates, cocaine, marijuana, phencyclidine, barbiturates, and expanded opiates (oxycodone, oxymorphone, hydrocodone, hydromorphone).

 Why Drug Test?